Ernesto-Valdes/seo-guide/README.md

 <h1>Search Engine Optimization Starter Guide</h1>
 <p>Search engine optimization is often about making small modifications to parts of your website.
+When viewed
-When viewed individually, these changes might seem like incremental improvements, but when combined with other optimizations, they could have a noticeable impact on your site's user experience and performance in organic search results.</p>
+individually, these changes might seem like incremental improvements, but when combined with other optimizations, they could have a noticeable impact on your site's user experience and performance in organic search results.</p>

 <h2>SEO Basics</h2>
 <ul>
-<li>Create unique, accurate page titles</li>
+<li>Create unique, accurate page titles</li>[page titles](https://github
+.com/Ernesto-Valdes/seo-guide/tree/master/page-title "Page Title")
 <li>Make use of the "description" meta tag</li>
 </ul>